DarkGhostHunter/OpenWRT-NSS-Full/README.md

 It's based on [jkool702 build](https://github.com/jkool702/openwrt-custom-builds), but uses the up-to-date [Agustin Lorenzo NSS Build](https://github.com/AgustinLorenzo/openwrt).
 It was created mashing up a lot of AI like Claude, Grok, Gemini, Copilot and Mistral, a lot of trial-and-error, and credits.
 Lot of credits.

-> [!DANGER]
+> [!WARNING]
 >
-> This build does **NOT** save your device default configuration.
-Save it _before_, or if you're updating from a very old version, and apply manually, to avoid risk of misconfiguration and being locked out. **You'be been warned**.
+> This build does **will try** to save your device default configuration, but anyway, save it _before_ you flash.
+Some services will be disabled to avoid misconfiguration

 ## Highlights: